masa-sumimoto/sass-color-definition-method/README.md

 ```

 ### Step6
 Let's create utility classes.
-In the following sample, I am creating classes for background and for color using $colors map.
+In the following sample, I am creating classes for background and for color using `$colors`.
 ```
 @each $color, $value in $colors {
   .bg-#{$color} {